 “I’m not sure that grants me absolution,” Roman said with another sad smile.

-“We need to go over how much to tell Miskatos,” Roman said to change the subject.
+“We need to go over how much to tell Miskatos,” he said to change the subject.
 “I don’t think we should tell him about Wil’s vision.
 There’s nothing either of us can do to stop it, either way.”

 Leandros sighed.
 “I hate that.
 I wish we had just arrived after it happened.
-I don’t like looking him in the eye knowing he’s going to die.”
+I don’t like looking him in the eye and knowing he’s going to die.”

 “I know.
 I agree.”

 There came a knock at the door, then.
 Leandros rose to answer it; Lynn seemed surprised to find him at the door instead of Roman.
 She took a small step back and curtsied.
 “Dinner is being served.”